-When life gives you lemons, you make Lemon poppy seed scones (not lemonade for the purposes of this post).
+When life gives you lemons, you make Lemon poppy seed scones with lemon glaze (not lemonade for the purposes of this post).
 Nonetheless, that joke was corny, but it just works.
 I am a bit of a dork, but just go with it!

 Warm, moist, and flaky scones filled with fresh lemon zest, poppy seeds and topped off with a tart lemon glaze.
 I am in my happy place just thinking about them.